 Salaries for Accountancy vary considerably depending on location, size of company and specialisation, with starting salaries averaging £20,000-£25,000 (some graduates have reported earning anything between £17,000 and £50,000 in their first job).

 Graduates who enter Banking may not get kudos, but they certainly get the bucks, starting off between £18,000-£29,000, or £30,000 and up in investment banking.

 If you think Medicine is always the fast track to a fat wallet, you may be in for a shock: starting salaries are often no greater than for Humanities careers.
-You’re likely to earn more much faster, however, plus have access to better leave, sick pay and other job benefits.
+However, you’re likely to be able to earn more faster, plus have access to better leave, sick pay and other job benefits.
 The big money is in specialising, but either way, the further training required can be hard-going and for the long haul.

 Graduates going into Adult Nursing start at Band 5 on the NHS pay scale, giving them a starting salary of £21,692.

 Junior doctors in their first year of postgrad foundation training earn a minimum of £22,636 (boosted to £28,076 by Foundation Year 2).
 Doctors training for a speciality earn a basic salary of between £30,002 and £47,175.

 Newly qualified dentists who want to work in the NHS undertake Dental Foundation Training for a year, for which they get paid £30,132.

 In Veterinary Medicine, starting salaries are around £26,000 and up.

 Starting salary by degree